 1956, Gene Vincent recorded the classic rock ‘n roll song ‘Be Bop-A-Lula’ in Nashville, Tennessee.
 The song went on to be a big hit both sides of the Atlantic.
 Vincent has said that he wrote the words to the song after being inspired by a comic strip called “Little Lulu”.

-1967, The Jimi Hendrix Experience appeared on UK TV’s Top Of The Pops, performing ‘Purple Haze’.
+1967, The Jimi Hendrix Experience appeared on the BBC’s Top Of The Pops, performing ‘Purple Haze’.
 During afternoon rehearsals for the show, Mick Jagger went into the studio to see Jimi Hendrix.

 1970, Four students at Kent University were killed and eleven wounded by National Guard troops at a campus demonstration protesting the escalation of the Vietnam War.
 The incident inspired Neil Young to compose ‘Ohio’ which became a hit for Crosby Stills Nash & Young.
 The peace and love vibes of the 60’s were dead.